 - 1. In the case of a minor assessment such as a quiz or homework, once the incident has been determined to be a case that violates the Honor Code: - a.
 The student will receive a failing grade for the assessment and may be able to redo the assessment for half credit. - b.
-The teacher will notify the Associate Head of School for Academics and the Assistant Head of School for Student Life by email.
-The student may be asked to meet with the Associate Head of School for Academics and the Assistant Head of School for Student Life.
+The teacher will notify the Director of Studies and the Assistant Head of School for Student Life by email.
+The student may be asked to meet with the Director of Studies and the Assistant Head of School for Student Life.
 The teacher will send an Academic Notice outlining the offense, which will be placed in the student's file. - c.
 The advisor will contact home. - d.
 A second minor incident during the student's Canterbury career will place the student on Disciplinary Probation.
-Should the student already be in the disciplinary system because of violations outside of academics, a second minor incident could result in a Discipline Committee Hearing. - 2.
-In the case of a major assessment such as a period test or major paper: - a.
-The teacher will notify the Associate Head of School for Academics and the Assistant
+Should the student already be in the disciplinary system because of violations outside of academics, a second minor incident could result in a Discipline Committee Hearing.

-Head of School for Student Life and send an Academic Notice outlining the offense.

-- b.
-The student, accompanied by his/her advisor, must meet with the Associate Head of School for Academics and the Assistant Head of School for Student Life to discuss the matter. - c.
+- 2. In the case of a major assessment such as a period test or major paper: - a.
+The teacher will notify the Director of Studies and the Assistant Head of School for Student Life by email and send an Academic Notice outlining the offense. - b.
+The student, accompanied by his/her advisor, must meet with the Director of Studies and the Assistant Head of School for Student Life to discuss the matter. - c.
 Once the incident has been verified to be one of academic dishonesty and the Head of School has concurred, the student will be placed on Disciplinary Probation. - d.
 The student will redo the assessment, and the grade on the redo will be multiplied by .6 for the recorded grade. - e.
-The Associate Head of School for Academics and the Assistant Head of School for Student Life will write a joint probation letter detailing the incident, which will be sent home to parents and placed in the student's file. - f.
+The Director of Studies and the Assistant Head of School for Student Life will write a joint probation letter detailing the incident, which will be sent home to parents and placed in the student's file. - f.
 A second incident of academic dishonesty of any type during the student's Canterbury career will result in the student being brought before the Discipline Committee.
 Should the student already be in the disciplinary system because of violations outside of academics, any major incident would result in a Discipline Committee meeting.
 Suspension or dismissal is always a potential outcome of a Discipline Committee meeting. - 3.
 In the case of an end-of-term assessment such as a term exam or final art project: - a.
 Students will receive a zero for the assessment. - b.
-The teacher will notify the Associate Head of School for Academics and the Assistant Head of School for Student Life by email and send an Academic Notice outlining the offense. - c.
+The teacher will notify the Director of Studies and the Assistant Head of School for Student Life by email and send an Academic Notice outlining the offense. - c.
 The student will be placed on Disciplinary Probation for a period of time not shorter than one full academic term. - d.
-The Associate Head of School for Academics and the Assistant Head of School for Student Life will write a joint probation letter detailing the incident, which will be sent home to parents and placed in the student's file. - e.
+The Director of Studies and the Assistant Head of School for Student Life will write a joint probation letter detailing the incident, which will be sent home to parents and placed in the student's file. - e.
 A second incident of academic dishonesty during the student's Canterbury career will result in the student being brought before the Discipline Committee.
 Should the student already be in the disciplinary system because of violations outside of academics, an end-of-term academic violation would result in a Discipline Committee meeting.
 Suspension or dismissal is always a potential outcome of a Discipline Committee meeting.